Thermage Doesn't Work? A Doctor's Real Truth

 but this is usually how I explain it.

-and then see the skin changes for yourself
+and you've felt the skin changes yourself,

-Starting right away with a "multi-session package"
+Starting from the outset with a "multiple-session package"

 means deciding before seeing your individual skin response,

-so I don't usually recommend that approach.
+so I don't usually recommend it.

 In my experience, the maintenance period is

-about 6 months for faster responders,
+6 months for faster responders,

 Item | Typical range | Notes |